vadriano/verify-access-container-deployment/README.md

 For Minikube an Ingress is defined.
 This allows direct access to the Reverse Proxy when DNS points www.iamlab.ibm.com to the Minikube ingress controller IP address.

 For Google, access to a NodePort requires the following filewall rule to be created:
-`gcloud compute firewall-rules create isamwrp-node-port --allow tcp:30443`
+`gcloud compute firewall-rules create isvawrp-node-port --allow tcp:30443`

 # Helm 3.0
 To set up an environment using Helm, use the files in container-deployment/helm.